AayushSameerShah/Neural-Net-Zero-to-Hero-with-Andrej/README.md

 ### 🦘 It's not ended; yet.
 Andrej's last lecture is on GPT, but there is a lot to explore.
 So `to be continued...`

+---

+### 📰 As seen on

+[How Open Ai’s Andrej Karpathy Made One of the Best Tutorials in Deep Learning](https://medium.com/@0ssamaak0/how-open-ais-andrej-karpathy-made-one-of-the-best-tutorials-in-deep-learning-e6b6445a2d05) by - **Usama Ahmed**: He does a phenomenal job of reviewing Andrej's entire course, module by module.
+Must check out!